 Social media accounts are a path for unscrupulous or foreign actors to dig up all kinds of information that can be used to impersonate someone, steal identities or break into other online accounts, such as banking or insurance.
 Having an online presence or digital footprint can be dangerous, depending on the type of information you both knowingly or unknowingly publish on the internet.
-Here are some helpful tips to protect you and your family onlines.
+Here are some helpful tips to protect you and your family online.

 Hackers, predators, and foreign state actors troll social networking sites to find vulnerable targets for exploitation.
 If you are in the military or have family members in the military, you’ll want to practice Operations Security (or OPSEC for short).
 OPSEC is the practice of protecting unclassified information about personal information and military operations to ensure safety for individuals, family members, and units.

 Helpful tips to protect your information on the internet and social media:

-- Keep sensitive and work-related information off of your social media profile.
+- Keep sensitive and work-related information off your social media profile.

 - Do not publish dates, vacations, and schedules online.
 This is most important when you have a deployed service member, so protect this information from dangerous individuals who may prey upon family members or target returning deployed units.
 Publishing your vacation timeline could also make you susceptible to burglaries.